Devi abilitare Javascript sul tuo browser per navigare il sito.

 11.00 - 11.30: Studio sperimentale sul monitoraggio in real time di un processo di saldatura GMAW robotizzato attraverso indagini termografiche

-Simone BOZZO - Università di Genova, Enrico LERTORA - Università di Genova / Matteo PEDEMONTE, Michelangelo MORTELLO, Alessio BAZURRO - Istituto Italiano della Saldatura
+Simone BOZZO, Enrico LERTORA - Università di Genova / Matteo PEDEMONTE, Michelangelo MORTELLO, Alessio BAZURRO - Istituto Italiano della Saldatura

 Questo studio si propone di identificare i difetti tipici della saldatura nel processo GMAW attraverso tecniche di monitoraggio in tempo reale.
 Durante l'esecuzione della saldatura, i dati vengono acquisiti da una termocamera che inquadra il bagno di fusione e il cordone.
 Le informazioni raccolte sono state analizzate per individuare correlazioni tra i parametri monitorati e le eventuali anomalie o difetti riscontrati.